Anatomy of a Steel Building: Accessories

 - Wall Light Panels

-Commonly used in lieu of windows to allow for even more light to enter.
+Commonly used in place of windows to allow for even more light to enter.
 Size range from 5’x4” to 10’x8” for both Accent and Classic wall types.

 - Ridge Vents